 Some of my most pleasant memories come from spending Thanksgiving with my family.
 But the holiday also makes me think about times when I have not been particularly thankful.
 God has blessed me with many wonderful experiences and opportunities, even when I least expected (or acknowledged) them.

 So, how did the Israelites respond to God’s gift?
-They complained about its lack of variety, and asked for meat (Numbers 11:4–6).
+They complained about its lack of variety and asked for meat (Numbers 11:4–6).
 These people, who had not shown themselves willing to abide by their covenant with God, were already putting Him to the test by their complacency and ingratitude!
 If God could give them bread, they reasoned, why not meat?
 They missed a valuable opportunity to persevere in faith, to recognize that, though the road to freedom had its share of hardships, God would soon give them more than they could ever imagine.

-But they became focused on the here and now, and so God heard their complaints, and gave them what they wanted—and it was a harsh lesson in being careful what you wish for!
-He brought waves of quail, and fed them meat until they grew literally and physically sick of it: “You shall eat, not one day, nor two days, nor five days, nor ten days, nor twenty days, but for a whole month, until it comes out of your nostrils and becomes loathsome to you, because you have despised the Lord who is amongst you, and have wept before Him, saying, ‘Why did we ever come up out of Egypt?’”
+But they became focused on the here and now, and so God heard their complaints and gave them what they wanted—and it was a harsh lesson in being careful what you wish for!
+He brought waves of quail, and fed them meat until they literally got sick of it: “You shall eat, not one day, nor two days, nor five days, nor ten days, nor twenty days, but for a whole month, until it comes out of your nostrils and becomes loathsome to you, because you have despised the Lord who is amongst you, and have wept before Him, saying, ‘Why did we ever come up out of Egypt?’”
 (Numbers 11:19–20).
-God then sent a plague to finish off those who most offensively allowed their desire for self-gratification to get ahead of their remembrance of their Deliverer (Numbers 11:33–34).
+God then sent a plague to finish off those who most offensively allowed their desire for self-gratification to cause them to forget that most basic need to thank God first (Numbers 11:33–34).
 The lesson was one of hard hearts and hard consequences, but thankfully, an extreme one.
 When God opens a door out of slavery and into freedom, the least one can do is thank Him for it.

-Although Thanksgiving is a natural occasion for us to reflect on our attitude of gratitude, a civil holiday that pays homage to where true blessings come from.
+Thanksgiving is a great occasion for us to reflect on our attitude of gratitude, a civil holiday that pays homage to where true blessings come from.
 However, God Himself has given His people an annual series of Holy Days that are even more meaningful, yet have rarely been practiced.
 Those Holy Days are true gifts from God.
 If you want to know more, please write or call for our free booklet, The Holy Days: God’s Master Plan, and learn about how God’s Holy Days can change everything you ever knew or thought about “the holidays,” and show you what most to be thankful for.